 Furthermore, although dividends are never guaranteed, there are dozens of companies and several measures you can follow to ensure you're investing in a dividend-paying company that will continue to pay out dividends for the long-term.

 So, if you purchase $1000 worth of a dividend stock, this price may go up or down.
 Regardless if it goes up or down, you'll still be receiving cash quarterly (more or less) ever year.
-This cash component should also grow and compound on itself as you reinvest the dividends you receive until you sell your shares or the company stops paying dividends.
+This cash component will also grow and compound on itself as you reinvest the dividends you receive, and will only cease if you sell your shares or if the company stops paying dividends.

-The best dividend-paying companies will also continue to pay out dividends through recessions, although some will cut or reduce the dividend they payout.
+The best dividend-paying companies will also continue to issue dividends through recessions, although some will cut or reduce the dividend they payout.
 Here are four reasons why this may be the case:

 To elaborate, most dividend investors are primarily investing for the cash flow, not capital appreciation in the market like a growth investor is, although the capital appreciation is a nice added bonus.
 Therefore, they do not worry too much when their stock falls in price, but rather see it as a good thing.